mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/quick-start-azure/index.md

 ## Create a new Azure Kubernetes cluster

-If you create a cluster on Azure using DKP's default settings without any edits to any configuration files or additional flags, your cluster will be deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes and 4 worker nodes.
+If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster will be deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.

 1. Give your cluster a name suitable for your environment: